shorebirdtech/handbook/ceo.md

 Town, Inc (doing business as Shorebird).
 Shorebird is here to make high-quality multi-platform the default way to develop software.
 Before Shorebird, Eric co-founded the Flutter project at Google.
 Eric lead the Flutter and Dart teams at Google before leaving to found Shorebird.
-Eric is a graduate of Lawrence University, where he studied Mathematics.

 # Values